quintonbjohnson/star/README.md

 ### Known Bugs
 * Once a conversation has been cleared, it goes to the top of the message list
-* New messages do not move a conversation to the top the message list
+* New messages do not move a conversation to the top of the message list

 ## Install Guide